dexit/clean-ui/README.md

 ## Installation

-Copy and paste the plugin into your project.
-Edit the `clean-ui.php` file.
+[Download](https://github.com/wordplate/clean-ui/archive/main.zip) the repository, copy and paste the plugin into your project and edit the `clean-ui.php` file to your liking.